learn-academy-2023-bravo/week-4-assessment-jameshlee1/interview-questions.md

 Researched answer: Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.
 An object can be defined as a data field that has unique attributes and behavior.

-1. What is the difference between a Float and an Integer in Ruby? and integer is a whole number as to a float is a number with a decimal
+1. What is the difference between a Float and an Integer in Ruby?

 Your answer: an integer is a whole number as to a float is a number with a decimal. an example of an integer is 10 as to a flow is 10.35